bhollis/maruku/docs/math.md

 This document describes Maruku's support of inline LaTeX-style math.

-At the moment, **these features are experimental**, are probably buggy and the syntax and implementation are bound to change in the near future.

-Also, there are many subtleties of which one must care for correctly serving the XHTML+MathML document to browsers.
+There are many subtleties of which one must care for correctly serving the XHTML+MathML document to browsers.
 In fact, *this documentation is __not__ enough to get you started*, unless you feel very adventurous.